Vegetation: Temporal dynamics

-Temporally, a large number of processes or events can cause change, but for sake of simplicity, they can be categorized roughly as either abrupt or gradual.
+Temporally, many processes or events can cause change, but for the sake of simplicity, they can be categorized roughly as abrupt or gradual.
 Abrupt changes are generally referred to as disturbances; these include things like wildfires, high winds, landslides, floods, avalanches and the like.
 Their causes are usually external (exogenous) to the community—they are natural processes occurring (mostly) independently of the natural processes of the community (such as germination, growth, death, etc.).
-Such events can change vegetation structure and composition very quickly and for long time periods, and they can do so over large areas.
-Very few ecosystems are without some type of disturbance as a regular and recurring part of the long term system dynamic.
-Fire and wind disturbances are particularly common throughout many vegetation types worldwide.
-Fire is particularly potent because of its ability to destroy not only living plants, but also the seeds, spores, and living meristems representing the potential next generation, and because of fire's impact on fauna populations, soil characteristics and other ecosystem elements and processes (for further discussion of this topic see fire ecology).
+Such events can change vegetation structure and composition very quickly and for long periods, and they can do so over large areas.
+Very few ecosystems are without some disturbance as a regular and recurring part of the long-term system dynamic.
+Fire and wind disturbances are prevalent throughout many vegetation types worldwide.
+Fire is particularly potent because of its ability to destroy not only living plants but also the seeds, spores, and living meristems representing the potential next generation, and because of fire's impact on fauna populations, soil characteristics and other ecosystem elements and processes (for further discussion of this topic see fire ecology).

-Temporal change at a slower pace is ubiquitous; it comprises the field of ecological succession.
-Succession is the relatively gradual change in structure and taxonomic composition that arises as the vegetation itself modifies various environmental variables over time, including light, water and nutrient levels.
-These modifications change the suite of species most adapted to grow, survive and reproduce in an area, causing floristic changes.
-These floristic changes contribute to structural changes that are inherent in plant growth even in the absence of species changes (especially where plants have a large maximum size, i.e. trees), causing slow and broadly predictable changes in the vegetation.
-Succession can be interrupted at any time by disturbance, setting the system either back to a previous state, or off on another trajectory altogether.
+Temporal change at a slower pace is ubiquitous; it comprises the ecological succession field.
+Succession is the relatively gradual structure and taxonomic composition change that arises as the vegetation modifies various environmental variables over time, including light, water, and nutrient levels.
+These modifications change the suite of species most adapted to grow, survive, and reproduce in an area, causing floristic changes.
+These floristic changes contribute to structural changes inherent in plant growth even in the absence of species changes (especially where plants have a large maximum size, i.e., trees), causing slow and broadly predictable changes in the vegetation.
+Succession can be interrupted at any time by disturbance, setting the system back to a previous state or off on another trajectory altogether.
 Because of this, successional processes may or may not lead to some static, final state.
 Moreover, accurately predicting the characteristics of such a state, even if it does arise, is not always possible.
-In short, vegetative communities are subject to many variables that together set limits on the predictability of future conditions.
+In short, vegetative communities are subject to many variables that set limits on future conditions' predictability.